 Are you looking for a true local experience in Tokyo?
-Then you should definitely go to one of the many izakaya alleys!
-An izakaya is Japanese style dining bar where Japanese people enjoy drinking and eating.
-It gets quite busy with locals at dinner time, especially on Friday, and you can experience the famous Japanese drinking culture there.
-Here are the 5 best izakaya alleys you should go during your stay in Japan!
+Then you should definitely check out one of the city’s many lively izakaya alleys!
+An izakaya is Japanese style dining bar where people enjoy drinking and eating.
+Izakaya alleys tend to get pretty crowded with locals at dinner time when people get off work, especially on Fridays.
+This is a great way for you to experience the famous Japanese drinking culture right alongside the local people who are often regulars.
+Let’s dive into the 5 best izakaya alleys you should visit during your stay in Tokyo!

 1. Omoide Yokocho (Shinjuku)

-Omoide Yokocho (memory Lane in English) is a maze of small alleys, 3 minutes walk from Shinjuku west exit.
-When you walk into the alleyway, you will get some nostalgic feelings from it.
-This Izakaya alley opened around 1946 and there are numerous small restaurants and food stalls that offer typical izakaya food like yakitori.
-Some shops were replaced to more new, trendy food and drinks shops like bubble tea shop but still, you can find many good old izakaya style restaurants.
-Try yakitori and beer on Izakaya Hopping Tour in Shinjuku which allows you to know local’s recommendations and the best food to try!
-The place is also great for taking amazing pictures.
+Omoide Yokocho (memory Lane in English) is a maze of small alleys, and is only a 3 minutes walk from Shinjuku Station’s west exit.
+The moment you walk into the alleyway, you can’t help but get a nostalgic feeling.
+This Izakaya alley opened around 1946 after WWII and there are numerous small restaurants and food stalls that offer typical izakaya food such as yakitori.
+Over the years some of the older style izakaya have been replaced by new, trendy food and drink shops that specialize in things like bubble tea, but you can still find many good older izakaya style restaurants that have more character.
+Try yakitori and beer on our fun Izakaya Hopping Tour in Shinjuku which will give you the chance to try all the local’s best recommendations that you would never find on your own!

-It is said to be the popular alcohol drink called “highball” first appeared in this Izakaya!
-You should try the original highball which is made of shochu, plum juice and sparkling water.
-Order Kushiyaki, grilled skewers which makes a great pair with highball too.
-Enjoy some good foods and alcohol with nostalgic feelings here!
+It is said to be the popular alcoholic drink called “highball” first appeared in this Izakaya!
+We recommend you try the original highball which is made of shochu, plum juice and sparkling water.
+If you’re here, you should also order Kushiyaki, which are grilled skewers that go great with a nice cold highball.
+It’s hard to beat this old school izakaya with delicious food and drink and a fun atmosphere.

 2. Ebisu Yokocho (Ebisu)